 Each proposal submitted must contain the following items in the order presented:

-- Cover Sheet (Form A), electronically endorsed, counts as 1 page towards the 25-page limit;
+- Cover Sheet (Form A), electronically endorsed, counts as 1 page towards the 23-page limit.

-- Budget Summary (Form C), counts as 1 page towards the 25-page limit;
+- Budget Summary (Form C), counts as 1 page towards the 23-page limit.

-- Technical Content (11 parts in order as specified in Section 3.2.4, not to exceed 22 pages for SBIR and 21 pages for STTR), including all graphics, with a table of contents,
+- Technical Content (11 parts in order as specified in section 3.2.4, not to exceed 20 pages), including all graphics, with a table of contents.

-- Briefing Chart (not included in the 25-page limit and must not contain proprietary data).
+- Briefing Chart, is not included in the 23-page limit (and must not contain proprietary data).